The message is simple: win it for Ziggy.

 But it was back-to-back goals by Nick Brier and Mike Lotempio 40 seconds apart in the second period that extended the Falcon lead, 3-0 and truly put them in charge.

 “That was huge,” Wrazin said.
 “Any time you can get a couple goals in a hurry it takes the steam out of a team.
 They’re a good hockey team.
 They come at you.
 They’re physical and I think getting those two in a row-had we not gotten both of them I think the game would have been a little different going down the stretch if we were only up two-nothing.
 The third one was really big in terms of us believing and maybe them falling back and maybe pressing a little more. ”

 The Falcons will attempt to win their first ever state title.

 This was North Rockland’s deepest run since 1985.
-Goalie Angelo Zodda made 19 saves including one on Woods late in second to keep hope alive.
+Goalie Angelo Zodda made 19 saves including one on Woods late in second to keep his team alive.

 Wheatfield goalie Peyton Siegmann made 19 saves for the shutout.